Background

 Using the component

-<livewire:git-down-editor wire:key="content" :editor-content="$content" field-name="content" />
+<livewire:markdown-editor wire:key="content" :editor-content="$content" field-name="content" />

-<livewire:git-down-editor wire:key="summary" :editor-content="$summary" field-name="summary" height-class="h-40" />
+<livewire:markdown-editor wire:key="summary" :editor-content="$summary" field-name="summary" height-class="h-40" />

 Very simple!
 I have already explained the fieldName